nfultz/nfultz.github.io/institute.md

 Oh ho!

 > “The Bernoulli is an accurate way of expressing probability,”

->
+Only for binary outcomes?

 >  “It’s based on the idea that there are two possible outcomes to certain
 > empiric events, like coin flips or the winners of football games.
 The outcomes
 > can be expressed as p for positive result and n for negative result.

-I won’t
+Standard notation would be _p_ for "proportion" and _n_ for sample size.
+He also seems to have conflated the Bernoulli distribution with the binomial distribution.

-> bore you with the details, but you end up with a boolean-valued outcome that
+>  I won’t bore you with the details, but you end up with a boolean-valued
-> clearly expresses the difference between random and non-random events.”
+>  outcome that clearly expresses the difference between random and non-random
+>  events.”

 What?
+I can't even parse this.

 He continues: